 This is something you post in the first few weeks of baby being born.
 Maybe even before baby is born.
 Definitely with your newborn photos.
-But here we are, two years later and I’m finally sharing our personal, wild ones baby room.
+But here I am, two years later and I’m finally sharing my personal, wild ones baby room.

-Late 2019, when our littlest guy arrived, we tried to be careful about posting too many photos, info, our space etc since we were only foster parents at the time.
+Late 2019, when my littlest guy arrived, I tried to be careful about posting too many photos, info, our space etc since I was only a foster parent at the time.
 But lets be real, I’ve known in my heart since the second I got that phone call that these boys were my babies.
 There are just somethings you know in your being.
 That’s God speaking to you friends.

-I held on to that truth, “protected our hearts” and continued to say in court that we were there with goals that they would be reunified.
+I held on to that truth, “protected my heart” and continued to say in court that I was there with goals that they would be reunification.
 And while that’s always the hope that bio families stay together and can grow together, I also firmly believe you don’t have to be the same DNA to be family.
 So I knew they were theirs, and they were mine too.
 Just as much as they helped created them, I will help raise them and love them beyond words.
-More importantly, they are God’s little creations, his little people and it is my duty, OUR duty to care for those around us.
+More importantly, they are God’s little creations, his little people and it is my duty, our duty to care for those around us.

 I’m all yours little men.
 Mommy for life!
 Hugs, kisses, fort building nights, camping in the house, the tears, the movie nights, the “cuddles”, the tantrums, therapies, the skinned knees, messy clean ups, potty training, the whole nine yards.
 We are yours!